amazon-archives/aws-full-stack-template/workshop/readme.md

 ## Part 3: Extensions

 ### Section 1: Deploy a search extension to AWS Full-Stack Template

-In this section, you will start with the basic AWS Full-Stack Template and deploy an extension (via CloudFormation) to add onto the application.
+In this section, you will start with the application you deployed in **Part 1** with AWS Full-Stack Template and deploy an extension (via CloudFormation) to add onto the application.
 The purpose of this section is to illustrate how you can take a basic application like the Goals app and turn it into something different by adding components.

 #### Step 1: Deploy the extension in your AWS account